 Hair Transplant Procedure Steps

-The design of your hair restoration plan is critical.
-Your plan must take into consideration results to be expected in one year but also it must take into consideration the balding that can take place over the rest of your life.
+The design of your hair restoration takes into account a number of concepts.
+The plan should detail the outcome expected in one year, and also must take into consideration the balding that can take place over the rest of your life.
 The most important concept to understand in hair transplantation is the issue of limited supply.
 Simply put, there is a limited/finite number of follicular units in the donor area available for transplant.

-Generally speaking, the more excessive the presenting hair loss and the younger a person is, the more he/she has to consider this limitation.
-It is unlikely that a person can accomplish high density throughout his scalp, with a low hairline (with no recession in the temporal area) and complete coverage of the crown (back of the head) if it is predicted that he will go on to an advanced level of hairloss such as a stage 7.
+Generally speaking, the more excessive the presenting hair loss and the younger a person is, the more he/she has to consider this limitation in supply.
+It is unlikely that a person can accomplish high density throughout his scalp, with a "low hairline" (no recession in the temporal area) and complete coverage of the crown (back of the head), if it is predicted that he will go on to an advanced level of hair loss such as a stage 7.
 (See the FAQs for a diagram defining these stages of balding.)
 It is critical to understand that the artwork must respect the limited supply in order to create a natural result which will stand the test of time.
-The older you are and the less hairloss you present with, the less the artistic design has to compromise as you are less likely to proceed to an advanced stage of balding in your lifetime.
+The older you are and the less hair loss you present with, the less the artistic design has to compromise, as you are less likely to proceed to an advanced stage of balding in your lifetime.

 The more hair that has to be moved to accomplish our desired goal, both now and in the future, the more important the plan for the donor area.
-The “lifetime” donor area where a thin strip is taken refers to a roughly 3 inch tall band of hair bearing scalp that wraps around the back portion of your head.
-The follicular unit count contained in an average 1 cm x 22 cm ellipse that is excised from within this donor zone is between 2500-2800 Follicular units.
-The actual size of course could be less, and depends upon the size of your individual needs.
+The “lifetime” or "Safe Donor Area (SDA) refers to a roughly 3 inch tall band of hair bearing scalp that wraps around the back portion of your head.
+The follicular unit count contained in an average 1 cm x 22 cm ellipse that is excised from within this donor zone averages 2500 Follicular units.
+The actual size of course could be less, and depends upon the size of your individual scalp characteristics.
 Just that area to be excised is shaved to about 3mm in length.
 After excision, the incision site is closed.
 In our practice technique when the patient leaves the office following surgery, there is virtually no indication he or she had any procedure performed on casual inspection of the back of their head.

 During this phase of the procedure, the surgical area is anesthetized with local anaesthetic so that the entire surgical area is numb.
 This process takes about two minutes.
 The area chosen for your donor strip is defined, hair above this area is lifted up, the strip is excised, and the area is closed using traditional plastic surgery closure techniques.
-Overall the entire process takes about 30 minutes total, and is very well tolerated by virtually all patients.
-Following the removal, the hair is combed back into place, and the fact that this process was carried out is undetectable on looking at the back of the head.
+Overall the entire donor harvest process takes about 30 minutes, and is very well tolerated by virtually all patients.
+Following the removal, the hair is combed back into place, and is undetectable on looking at the back of the head.

-In general, follicular unit grafts obtained by dissection from a donor strip under direct microscopic visualization are far superior in terms of robust and long lasting growth than standard FUE grafts, regardless of the means (Manual, Robot-assisted, or Suction based methods) of FUE extraction.
+In general, follicular unit grafts obtained by dissection from a donor strip under direct microscopic visualization are far superior in terms of robust and long lasting growth than standard FUE grafts, regardless of the means of extraction (Manual, Robot-assisted, or Suction based methods).
 Understanding this is of critical importance in realizing the maximum benefit of Modern Hair Transplantation Surgery.

-Dr Carman’s artistry is reflected in the wide variety of surgical tools he utilizes in the creation of his patient’s receptor sites.
+Dr Carman’s artistry is reflected in the wide variety of surgical tools he utilizes in the creation of his patient’s recipient sites.
 From hollow core needles and microtomed blades to custom cut surgical blades, Dr Carman personally creates instruments made-to-fit the specific follicular size of each and every patient on the day of surgery.
 Here attention to detail is critical, and the work is, in the words of Dr Carman, “The perfect blend of science and art”.
-The patient sits comfortably in the reclining position during this process with access to flat screen TV, movie and the internet.
-Patients are free to use the restroom, take a stretch, etc as they are comfortable.
+The patient sits comfortably in the reclining position during this process with access to a flat screen TV, Movies as well as the internet.
+Patients are free to use the restroom, take a stretch, etc as they are require.

 The scabs take from 7 to 14 days to fall off depending upon a number of variables from patient to patient.
 The usual time for the skin to be free of the scabs and to have only stubble from your new grafted hair is 7-10 days.